 Customer returns of clothing, shoes, and accessories are at an all-time high: tens of billions of dollars worth of inventory get returned each year, most of which can’t go back on store shelves.
-But one retailer’s headache is a Poshmark seller’s opportunity: there has never been a better time to think about buying returned or overstock name-brand and luxury fashion to resell.
-But before you buy apparel in bulk, let’s go through some of our top tips for Poshmark reselling success.
+You can bank on the busts of retailers and manufacturers and turn it into a Poshmark seller’s opportunity!
+There has never been a better time to think about buying returned or overstock name-brand and luxury fashion to resell.
+But before you buy apparel in bulk, let’s go through some of our top tips for becoming a successful Poshmark seller.

 By purchasing directly from the retailer you can assume that there is no middleman involvement and no price mark up.
 Historically, it has been difficult for small online sellers to buy returns and overstock directly from large retailers and apparel brands.
 But over the past few years, however, a shift has taken place in how companies offload their excess goods.
 Today, many use online B2B marketplaces to sell smaller lots of inventory directly to small business buyers (who resell on marketplaces like Poshmark).